 Exercise Performance in Runners.
 Hiromi Uemura, MS; Claes E.G. Lundgren, MD, PhD; Andrew D. Ray, BS, MS, PhD;

 - Respiratory muscle training improves swimming endurance in divers.
-Juli A. Wylegala, David R. Pendergast, Luc E. Gosselin, Dan E. Warkander, Claes E. G. Lundgren [Go Up ↩]
+Juli A. Wylegala, David R. Pendergast, Luc E. Gosselin, Dan E. Warkander, Claes E. G. Lundgren [↩]

 - Lung Volumes and Maximal Respiratory Pressures in Collegiate Swimmers and Runners.
-Loren Cordaina, Alan Tuckerb, Debbie Moona & Joel M. Stagerc [Go Up ↩]
+Loren Cordaina, Alan Tuckerb, Debbie Moona & Joel M. Stagerc [↩]

 - Benefits of Swim Training for Children and Adolescents with Asthma.
-Cherri Rosimini [Go Up ↩]
+Cherri Rosimini [↩]